ionic-team/ionic-starter-super/README.md

 The Map page renders a Map, (currently Google maps), using either the JS maps or native Google Maps if desired.

+## Providers

+The Super Starter comes with some basic implementations of common providers.

+### User

+The `User` provider is used to authenticate users through its `login(accountInfo)` and `signup(accountInfo)` methods, which perform `POST` requests to an API endpoint that you will need to configure.